- 15 September 2025

 Star viewpoint: sa Penya Esbarrada (“Gates of Heaven”), offering wide views of the coast and forest.
 End in Santa Gertrudis for a coffee and an easy return to San Antonio.

-Can you imagine exploring Ibiza at your own pace, watching sunrises on quiet coves, and returning to sleep just steps from the beach?
-Book your stay at Hostal Rosell Boutique and enjoy your routes with the comfort of a boutique hotel in San Antonio: the perfect base, local tips, and everything within reach.
+Can you imagine exploring Ibiza at your own pace and coming back to sleep just steps from the beach?
+Check availability and book directly at Hostal Rosell Boutique, your boutique hostal in San Antonio Ibiza (better service, local tips, and everything close by).